cssigniter/gutenbee/readme.txt

 7. Tabs or Accordions, group your content the way you want.

 == Changelog ==

+= 2.12.3 =
+* Fixed an issue where the Post Types block would be limited to 10 post types.

 = 2.12.2 =
 * Fixed appearance of heading select controls (icons) in the block sidebar.